Working with Materialized Views¶

 In this scenario, you could create a materialized view that lists only the interactions among medicines that you keep in stock.
 When a customer orders a medicine that she has never used before, if both that medicine and all of the other medicines that she takes are covered by your materialized view, then you don’t need to check the entire FDA database for drug interactions; you can just check the materialized view, so the search is faster.

-Also, note that you can use this materialized view by itself, or you can use it in a join.
+You can use a materialized view by itself, or you can use it in a join.

 You might use an outer join to make sure that you list all of the customer’s medicines, whether or not they are in your materialized view; if the outer join shows that any of the current medicines are not in the materialized view, you can re-run the query on the full drug interactions table.

 General Usage Notes¶

-Whenever possible, use the qualified name for the base table referenced in a materialized view.
+Whenever possible, use the fully-qualified name for the base table referenced in a materialized view.
 This insulates the view from changes that can invalidate the view, such as moving the base table to a different schema from the view (or vice versa).

-If the named of the base table isn’t qualified and the table or view is moved to a different schema, the reference becomes invalid.
+If the name of the base table isn’t qualified and the table or view is moved to a different schema, the reference becomes invalid.

-When a materialized view is first created, Snowflake performs the equivalent of a CTAS operation.
-This means that the CREATE MATERIALIZED VIEW statement might take awhile to complete.
+When a materialized view is first created, Snowflake performs the equivalent of a CTAS (CREATE TABLE … AS ….) operation.
+This means that the CREATE MATERIALIZED VIEW statement might take a substantial amount of time to complete.

-Maintenance of materialized views is performed by a background process and the details are not predictable by the user.
-If maintenance falls behind, queries might run more slowly than they would if the views are up-to-date.
-However, the results will always be correct; if parts of the view are out of date, Snowflake skips those portions and will look up data in the base table if necessary.
+Maintenance of materialized views is performed by a background process and the timing is not predictable by the user.
+If maintenance falls behind, queries might run more slowly than they run when the views are up-to-date.
+However, the results will always be correct; if some micro-partitions of the materialized view are out of date, Snowflake skips those partitions and looks up data in the base table.

 If you suspend maintenance of a view, you should not query the view until you resume maintenance.

-SHOW VIEWS returns both materialized and regular views.
+The SHOW VIEWS command returns information about both materialized and regular views.